bigexchange/bigid-mcp-server/bigid-mcp-server/README.md

 ## Usage Examples

-Once configured, you can ask Claude questions like:
+Once configured, you can ask your AI assistant questions like:

 - "Find all databases containing PII data"
 - "Show me security cases with high severity"